HanaOctavia/Book-Recommendations/README.md

 |276729	|	052165615X  |	3        |
 |276729	|	521795028	  |6        |

-Tabel 4.
-Data rating
+Table 4.
+Rating data

-Tabel 4 menunjukan jumlah pembaca yang sudah melakukan rating sebanyak 95513 pembaca Dari fungsi rating.head(), kita dapat mengetahui bahwa data rating terdiri dari 3 kolom  Kolom-kolom tersebut antara lain:
+Table 4 shows the number of readers who have rated as many as 95513 readers From the rating.head() function, we can see that the rating data consists of 3 columns.
+The columns include:

-- userID, merupakan identitas pengguna.
+- userID, is the identity of the user.
-- ISBN, merupakan identitas buku, yang berisi nomor ISBN buku.
+- ISBN, is the identity of the book, which contains the book's ISBN number.
-- Rating, merupakan data rating untuk buku
+- Rating, is rating data for books

 ### Data Preprocessing

-**Menggabungkan dataframe rating dengan books berdasarkan ISBN**
+**Combine rating dataframe with books based on ISBN**

-Untuk menggabung kan kedua dataframe tersebut, kita gunakan fungsi merge() berdasarkan variabe yang sama dari kedua dataframe tersebut, dalam hal ini ISBN.
+To combine the two dataframes, we use the merge() function based on the same variables from the two dataframes, in this case the ISBN.

-Tabel 5, menunjukan data kita berhasil di gabungkan
+Table 5 shows that our data has been successfully combined

 |UserID |ISBN	      |BookRating	  |BookTitle             |BookAuthor	    |YearOfPublication |Publisher	                  |
 | ------|-----------|-------------|-----------------------|--------------|------------------|-----------------------------|